Only bigger platform would prompt Spotify owner Ek to sell: DN

 "We want to go further with our platform," Daniel Ek told Dagens Nyheter in a rare interview.
 "The only case where we would be interested in selling the company is if someone would offer the possibility of a larger platform."

-Spotify, which saw revenues leap 45 percent to top 1 billion euros ($1.1 billion) last year, recently announced it would soon provide video content from musicians, news organisations and TV networks..
+Spotify, which saw revenues leap 45 percent to top 1 billion euros ($1.1 billion) last year, recently announced it would soon provide video content from musicians, news organizations and TV networks..

 The company, which said earlier this year it had reached 15 million subscribers and 60 million active users, does not disclose details about its ownership but Ek and co-founder Martin Lorentzon have sold stakes and no longer own a majority.